jasonmacduffie/isles-of-maga/story.md

 Magic
 -----
-Magic comes from a person's internal "life energy," so, in principle, anybody can cast magic.
-However, it is a difficult talent to acquire, and the arts are very secretive.
+Magic (both divine and arcane) comes from a person's internal "life energy," so, in principle, anybody can cast magic.
+However, arcane magic is a difficult talent to acquire, and the arts are very controlled by the Mages Guild.
 Therefore, most people will not have even seen a magic user in their life.
 A great deal of effort is taken by magic users to keep magic out of the hands of the public and kept the domain of specially trained magicians who can handle its power.

+Divine magic is less regulated than arcane magic, and your local neighborhood priest probably knows a healing spell or two.
+The Mages Guild holds no responsibility for the magic of Clerics.

 Magic-Users and Clerics do not use the default system of magic in BFRPG.
 Instead, they use a magic point system as in the Sorcerer class, which is available as a supplement on the BFRPG website.
 However, they learn spells in the same way as a Magic-User or Cleric (respectively).
 Also, the GM may opt for the default system in BFRPG to simplify mechanics, while acknowledging that is a simplification and not a representation of how magic actually works.